compbiozurich/compbiozurich.github.io/docs/courses/UZH-BIO390/2022-12-13-Michael-Baudis.md

 ### Topics and Literature

-An extended literature collection for the topic is available through [this page](https://internal.baudisgroup.org/references/privacy-security-articles.html) (only accessible through UZH VPN).
+An extended literature collection for the topic is available upon request ...

-Please browse, read, make notes!